 Is vaping worse than smoking?

-When it comes purely to visible staining, smoking usually has a stronger effect than vaping.
-The tar in cigarettes causes darker, faster, and more stubborn stains on tooth surfaces.
-From this point of view, vaping is generally less aggressive than smoking.
+- Staining intensity: The tar in cigarettes causes much faster, darker, and more stubborn stains on teeth.
+From this perspective, vaping has less staining potential than smoking.

 What can you do to prevent vaping-related tooth stains?